Introduction

 Alonzo Proctor Tollhouse (1851) SR

-As the sole remaining plank road tollhouse in Michigan, the building was listed on the State Register of Historic Places on 14 March 1973 and moved soon afterward to the Meridian Historical Village in Central Park, Okemos.
+As the sole remaining plank road tollhouse in Michigan, the building was listed on the State Register of Historic Places on March 14, 1973, and moved soon afterward to the Meridian Historical Village in Central Park, Okemos.
 It has been restored to its original appearance and placed in an interpretive setting complete with a gate and a placard of toll rates.
-Proctor's gravesite rests in Riverside Cemetery, near the original tollhouse site, with a commanding view of Grand River Avenue and Hamilton Road.
+The Proctor family gravesite stands in Riverside Cemetery, less than half a mile east of the original tollhouse site, with a commanding view of Grand River Avenue and the old plank road.

 Alonzo Proctor Tollhouse, December 2004.
 Photo Credit: Kevin S. Forsyth.